Climber

 Plant in deep, well-drained soil in full sun.
 Build a heavy-duty support — mature wisteria is tree-weight.
 Prune twice: mid-summer (cut new growth to 6 leaves) and late winter (cut back to 2–3 buds) to force blooming.
 Avoid nitrogen fertilizers.

-See wisteria in your own yard before you plant.
-Upload a photo to Arden and visualize complete garden designs featuring wisteria alongside companion plants.
+Upload a photo and Arden visualizes full garden designs featuring wisteria alongside companion plants.

 Frequently Asked Questions